flybywiresim/api/README.md

 ### Locally

 Run the `setup.sh` script to create the required secrets for the service to connect to a database.
-The script will also start the required services like `redis` using `docker-compose`.
-This script is only needed for the initial setup.
 After that services can be started using default `docker-compose` commands.

 ```bash
 # install all dependencies